 If you already started your yoga self practice, great work!!
 This post will provide you with some ideas on continuing to challenge yourself and working different parts of your body.
-It’s easy to get into a rut, only practicing your favorite poses and the ones that are already familiar, and maybe even ones that are easy to you.
+If you’re just starting click the photo to the right.
+With your self-practice, it can be easy to get into a rut, only practicing your favorite poses and the ones that are already familiar, and maybe even ones that are easy to you.
 It’s important to push yourself beyond that point if you want to progress and improve.
-Below are some ideas for how to go beyond where you are now and suggestions for advancing your self yoga practice.
+Below are some ideas for how to go beyond where you are now and suggestions for advancing your yoga self-practice.

 Categories of poses